 Not nearly enough attention and reflection has been given to the seemingly impassable gulf between a mere mutational rearrangement of genetic particles (as these are mechanistically conceived), on one hand, and, on the other hand, the functioning of a complex organ intimately expressive of a whole organism while also capable of purposively and expertly pursuing all the ends so efficiently carried out by the heart.
 Trying to bridge that gulf between discrete particles and the meaningful unity of an organism and all its parts looks rather like the frustrating effort of cognitive scientists to bridge the gulf between matter and mind.
 We might in fact wonder whether the two gulfs are one and the same.

 The processes of organic transformation, which we observe in endlessly different contexts, just are what they are.
 For centuries biologists have recognized the distinctive character of these processes as definitive of life.
 How is it that we forget the directedness of biological activity as soon as we turn to evolution?
-How is it that, when we imagine the matings, predation, hybridization (see below), and other activities yielding an evolutionary transformation of the mammalian heart, we forget the ways in which cells in disparate parts of our own bodies must live, die, and transform themselves in a manner governed, not by their immediate physical necessities, but rather by the developing form of a body that does not yet exist — a body that belongs to a future from which no physical causes are able to act?
+How is it that, when we imagine the matings, predation, hybridization (see below), and other activities yielding an evolutionary transformation of the mammalian heart, we forget the ways in which cells in disparate parts of our own developing bodies must live, die, and transform themselves in a manner governed, not by their immediate physical necessities, but rather by the emerging form of a body that does not yet exist — a body that belongs to a future from which no physical causes are able to act?

 It is, after all, the whole nature of a developmental narrative to proceed directionally and seamlessly from here to there.
 It would require a powerful and unexpected set of arguments to show that nature, employing any conceivable set of historical processes, could effectively transform such a developmental narrative otherwise than by entering into and respecting the terms governing all such narratives.
 The need is to improvise as necessary while managing a frightfully complex, systematic, re-organizing, future-oriented activity that is the only basis for developmental transformation we have ever witnessed in organisms.